The Research File System (RFS) at Indiana University

 - Storing concurrently updated files (e.g., Access databases)

-- Storing relational database (e.g., MySQL or Postgre SQL databases)
+- Storing relational databases (e.g., MySQL or Postgre SQL databases)

 Working with data containing PHI